jdesbonnet/RCWL-0516/README.md

 US5227667A: Microwave proximity switch https://patents.google.com/patent/US5227667A

+## Credits

+Thanks to [IC Station](https://www.icstation.com/) who provided a module for evaluation.
+The module evaluated here can be [ordered from their site](http://www.icstation.com/rcwl-0516-microwave-motion-sensor-module-radar-sensor-body-induction-module-100ma-p-10630.html).
+There are many [similar modules in their catalog](http://www.icstation.com/advanced_search_result.php?keywords=microwave&search_in_description=1)

 ## Updates

 4 Jan 2017: Thanks to tear down review on YouTube [7] I've revaluated the operating frequency.

 5 Jan 2017: Added annotated schematic.

 12 Jan 2017: Added links to related microwave proximity switch activated LED bulbes.
-Added section for related patents.
+Added section for related patents and credits.